random532/FreeBSD_Battery_Trip_Point/README.md

 __Short description:__<br>
 You don't need to poll the battery periodically.<br>
-You can set a percentage (ranging from 0-100) via sysctl.<br>
+You can set a percentage level for your battery (ranging from 0-100) via sysctl.<br>
-This causes a /dev/devd event Notify(0x80).
+If the level is reached, it will cause a /dev/devd event Notify(0x80).
 So a script can be triggered.<br>
 <br>

 __Long description: A New Battery Warning Level__<br>